joshuaeckroth/csci201-website/projects/project-12.markdown

 Write a parse tree visitor to translate from Sprinkles to Java code (or Python, or C, or whatever).
 The Java code should be executable.
 Note that every numeric value has type `int`.

-Implement some optimizations, e.g., computing some expressions in the translator and just saving the answer in the VM code (e.g., computing `5+2` ahead of time), inlining short functions (copy-pasting function code to the place it is called and avoiding the function call), eliminating code that does not contribute to a function's return value (e.g., if `x=mult(a,b)` occurs in the function but the function finishes with `return 5`, then there was no reason to compute `x`; you'll want to ensure `x` is not used in any memory operation...), etc.
+Implement some optimizations, e.g., computing some expressions in the translator and just saving the answer in the VM code (e.g., computing `5+2` ahead of time), inlining short functions (copy-pasting function code to the place it is called and avoiding the function call), eliminating code that does not contribute to a function's return value (e.g., if `x=mult(a,b)` occurs in the function but the function finishes with `return 5`, then there was no reason to compute `x`...), etc.

 {% comment %}
 You can translate the resulting VM code to assembler using [VMTranslator.jar](/code/VMTranslator.jar) from [Gilad Goldberg & Avishai Lazar](https://code.google.com/p/nand2tet-gilad-avishai/source/browse/#svn%2Ftrunk%2Fnand2tet.ex8%2Fsrc), unless you want to use your own VM-assembler translator from project 11.